MoonPoet/xaprb-src/content/slides/kafka-summit-2018-advocate-technical-decisions-to-manager/index.md

 - adirondack
 - descartes
 ---
-class: title
+class: title, shelf, fogscreen, top
-background-image: url(cover.jpg)
+background-image: url(unsplash-photos-5RgShZblKAQ.jpg)

-# How to Advocate Technical Decisions to Your Manager
+# How to Advocate to Your Manager
 ## Subtitle

 ---